MarkSheehan72/milestone-project-3/README.md

 ### Responsiveness of site:

-To aid in creating a responsive site, I used Bootstrap’s Grid System.
-Through the creating process of this dashboard, I would check the various break points to see if the column sizes worked with the design on various device screen sizes, using Chrome Dev Tools, my own iPhone 8 and an iPad Pro (10.5).
+To aid in creating a responsive site, I used Materialize’s Grid System.
+Through the creating process of this app, I would check the various break points to see if the column sizes worked with the design on various device screen sizes, using Chrome Dev Tools, my own iPhone 8 and an iPad Pro (10.5).

 **Navbar:** The Grid system aided me here in placing the content where I wanted, in particular placing the reset button at the right-hand side of the navbar.